awxkee/jxl-coder-swift/README.md

 # JxlCoder

 ## What's This?
 This package is provides support for Jpeg XL images for all apple platforms.
-Supports encode JXL ( Jpeg XL) on iOS, MacOS and decode JXL ( Jpeg XL ) images in convinient and fast way.
+Supports encode JXL ( Jpeg XL ) on iOS, MacOS and decode JXL ( Jpeg XL ) images in convinient and fast way for the single image and animation.

 A package to decode Jpeg XL on iOS, MacOS or encode JXL images.
 Also provider JXL support on iOS for Nuke and SDWebImage.
 Have support for older versions of iOS, MacOSX and all the simulators that doesn't have support Jpeg XL images.
 Also support Objective C interoping for old projects via Cocoapods

 Supported ICC Profiles and HDR images.
+Also supports animated JPEG XL images decoding and encoding.
+Contains integration for SDWebImage to decode single image and animated Jpeg XL images.

 Package based on `libjxl`
 </br>